A Contrastive Learning Approach for Training Variational Autoencoder Priors: Introduction

-Variational autoencoders (VAEs)~\citep{kingma2014vae, rezende2014stochastic} are one of the powerful likelihood-based generative models that have applications in image generation~\citep{brock2018large, karras2019style, razavi2019generating}, music synthesis~\citep{dhariwal2020jukebox}, speech generation~\citep{oord2016wavenet, ping2019waveflow}, image captioning~\citep{aneja2019sequential,deshpande2019fast,aneja2018convolutional}, semi-supervised learning~\citep{kingma2014semi, izmailov2019semi}, and representation learning~\citep{van2017vqvae, fortuin2018som}.
 Although there has been tremendous progress in improving the expressivity of the approximate posterior, several studies have observed that VAE priors fail to match the \textit{aggregate (approximate) posterior} \citep{rosca2018dmatching, hoffman2016elbo_surgery}.
 This phenomenon is sometimes described as \textit{holes in the prior}, referring to regions in the latent space that are not decoded to data-like samples.
 Such regions often have a high density under the prior but have a low density under the aggregate approximate posterior.

-The prior hole problem is commonly tackled by increasing the flexibility of the prior via hierarchical priors \citep{klushyn2019hierarchical}, autoregressive models \citep{gulrajani2016pixelvae}, a mixture of approximate posteriors \citep{tomczak2018VampPrior}, normalizing flows \citep{xu2019priorflow}, resampled priors \citep{bauer2019resampledPrior}, and energy-based models \citep{pang2020EBMPrior, Vahdat2018DVAE++, vahdat2018dvaes, vahdat2019UndirectedPost}.
-Among them, energy-based models (EBMs) \citep{du2019implicit, pang2020EBMPrior} have shown promising results in learning expressive priors.
-However, they require running iterative MCMC steps during training which is computationally expensive, especially when the energy function is represented by a neural network.
+The prior hole problem is commonly tackled by increasing the flexibility of the prior via hierarchical priors \citep{klushyn2019hierarchical}, autoregressive models \citep{gulrajani2016pixelvae}, a mixture of encoders \citep{tomczak2018VampPrior}, normalizing flows \citep{xu2019priorflow, chen2016lossy}, resampled priors \citep{bauer2019resampledPrior}, and energy-based models \citep{pang2020EBMPrior, Vahdat2018DVAE++, vahdat2018dvaes, vahdat2019UndirectedPost}.
+Among them, energy-based models (EBMs) \citep{du2019implicit, pang2020EBMPrior} have shown promising results.
+However, they require running iterative MCMC during training which is computationally expensive when the energy function is represented by a neural network.
 Moreover, they scale poorly to hierarchical models where an EBM is defined on each group of latent variables.